Drug and Alcohol Assessment Referral course

 Rescheduling the course

-If you’re unable to attend your DAAR course, contact Diversion and Referral Services immediately.
-A Diversion and Referral Services officer can consider a request to reschedule the course.
+If you’re unable to attend your DAAR course, contact Referral and Support Services immediately.
+A Referral and Support Services Officer can consider a request to reschedule the course.
 You may be asked to provide documents to support your request (e.g. a medical certificate or a letter from your employer).

 If you don’t complete the course

 If completing a DAAR course is a condition of your bail, it’s not a breach of your bail undertaking if you don’t complete it.
 However, the court will be told that you haven’t completed it.

 If completing a DAAR course is a condition of a recognisance order, your matter will be returned to court if you don’t complete the course.
 The court may forfeit the recognisance and issue a warrant for your arrest.
 You can also be re-sentenced for your original offences.

 You only need to do one DAAR course to comply with your bail condition or recognisance order.
 However, if you would like further treatment or support, discuss this with your course provider.

 Difference between DAAR and Illicit Drugs Court Diversion

 You may be referred to a DAAR course as a condition of your bail or as a sentencing option.
 The course is available to you if your drug or alcohol use contributed to your offending (regardless of the charge).